 The gross salary amount must be verbally agreed with the candidate and paid in the local currency.
 This is important to avoid question about personal income tax deduction down the line.
 Offer letters or similar documents should be provided to candidates when offering employment via a PEO or employment secondment company, as these are considered contractual documents in Brazil.

-When negotiating salary, we instruct clients to discuss whether the employee will qualify for a ‘position of trust’ increase.
-If so, the salary should be broken down into 60% as the base plus 40% “position of trust” increase. , A ‘position of trust’ essentially pertains to employees who are exempt from overtime as they are empowered with managerial authority.
-Tactically, most employers discuss the total amount which is inclusive of “position of trust” compensation.
-It’s important to note this at the outset so that you don’t have to go back to the negotiating table with your candidate, who might have thought he or she would be eligible for overtime if it has not been previously discussed.
+In the “position of trust,” the salary should be commensurate with the position and about 40% higher than the salaries of the employees who will report to such workers in these positions, and higher than employees in junior positions whose hours of work are controlled.
+A position of trust essentially pertains to employees who are exempt from overtime as they are empowered with managerial authority.
+Tactically, most employers discuss the total amount which is inclusive of position of trust compensation.
+Candidates for managerial positions are likely to understand that their position is exempt from control of hours (and overtime pay), but it’s important to note this at the outset so that you don’t have to go back to the negotiating table with your candidate, who might have thought he or she would be eligible for overtime.
 Employees’ salaries increase automatically each year in accordance with rates negotiated by unions, usually in May.
 Most of the times the adjustment is done accordingly to the inflation rate.
-For Brazil Unions, the annual increases are usually around 5% to 8%, which only applies to the monthly salary and not the annual bonus.
+For Brazil Unions, the annual increases are usually around 2.5% to 3%, which only applies to the monthly salary and not the annual bonus.

 Note that the principle of comparable pay applies in Brazil, whereby employees performing the same job function should have the same job titles and equal pay.
 When negotiating terms of an employment contract and offer letter with an employee in Brazil, it may be useful to keep the following in mind: